SamAxe/collab_with_friends/ubuntu.md

 There are a number of risks of putting a machine on __the internet__ and these notes will attempt to capture some of risks and make some suggestions for consideration for your trade-offs.

-* Assume that the host will eventually become compromised,
+* Assume that the host will eventually become compromised, likely for pursposes of sending email spam, crypto mining, or becoming part of a botnet that will be used in future malicious activity.
   - I.e. there should be backups/recovery method
   - I.e. limit the compromise to the specific platform by not hosting from your house and spreading to other devices.
   - I.e. use a cloud provider, apply security patches, and take advantage of cloud provider infrastructure where it makes sense to do so.